flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 Nvidia enjoyed considerable leverage after the introduction of [programmable pixel pipeline](xbox#the-importance-of-programmability) which later became part of the OpenGL and Direct3D specification.
 Thus, ATI had no other choice but to follow suit.
 However, in 2003, ATI recovered its user base after Nvidia's anticipated 'GeForce 5' line disappointed Direct3D 9 users, who were expecting better performance and functionality from Nvidia's flagship card [@graphics-shimpi_5800].
 As a result, attention shifted towards ATI's Radeon 9000 series.

 These events allowed ATI to keep the crown for a while longer, but unbeknownst to Nvidia, ATI had been working on a new disrupting ingredient that could hold Nvidia for another decade.
-This project eventually materialised in the form of **Unified Shaders** and debuted in no other than the Xbox 360, with the new graphics chip called **Xenos**.
+This project eventually materialised in the form of **Unified Shaders** and debuted in none other than the Xbox 360, with the new graphics chip called **Xenos**.

 {.close-float}